intmus/intas19-20/_26-neapolitan-augmented/dictation2.md

 -  In this example, the German sixth chord is followed by i 6/4 (to avoid parallel perfect fifths).
 This presentation is common for reasons of good voice-leading.
 Notice how *le* resolves to *sol* in the bass as usual, but *fi* (in the alto voice) resolves upwards to sol.

 ### In Context - Singing
-- Prepare this material carefully, because it will be in the elements section of the final audit. **Experiment: can you perform the exercises in a variety of different key signatures?**
+- Prepare this material carefully, because it will be in the elements section of the final audit. **Experiment: can you perform the exercises in a variety of different keys?**

 ![Augmented 4]({{ '/images/Unit26augmented4.JPG' | relative_url }})